Parenting a child could build or completely demolish his character for life, that’s when different parenting styles come into play.

 The Child feels more confident

 It’s simple, permissive parenting unblocks the barriers between children and parents.
-This can result in the child being appreciated by his parent.
+This can result in the child being appreciated by his parents.
 This would ultimately build more confidence in him than other kids.

 The Child doesn’t hesitate around Parents